valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 [OpenZaak](https://openzaak.org/) resource is an implementation of the resource service, providing a way to store a resource in OpenZaak as an *eenvoudig informatie object* (simple information object).

-### Objecttypes API

-The Objecttypes API is a Dutch government API standard for storage of and access to object types, without having to create a new API for each object.
-A plugin is provided that allows for connecting to applications that provide an Objecttypes API.

 ### SmartDocuments